 The average student-to-teacher ratio in the U.S. public school system is about 16 students to each full-time teacher.

 When you're looking for a school for your child, ideally, you want this ratio to be better than average, Collins says.

 The smaller the ratio, the more hands-on learning and attention your child will get.
 That extra time will hopefully translate into a better education.

 8. Be an Advocate

-For many parents, picking a school for their child with ADHD isn't an option.
+For many parents, picking the perfect school isn't an option.
 Regardless of whether you have the opportunity to choose, both Collins and Dickson agree that the best thing you can do for your child is to be his advocate.

-Be sure that you are on the same team as the teachers and administrators at your child's school.
-Work together, stay productive, maintain an open dialogue, and use all of the school's resources available to help your child have a positive educational experience.
+Make an effort to meet the teachers and administrators.
+Check in frequently to be sure that you are have the same goal.
+Work together, stay productive, maintain an open dialogue, and use all of the school's resources to help your child have a positive educational experience.